Blog

 Some examples:

-- A hard-to-fill mid-morning weekday slot is offered at a lower rate to attract bookings that might otherwise sit empty
+• A hard-to-fill mid-morning weekday slot might be offered at a lower fee to attract bookings that might otherwise sit empty

-- A prepaid package of sessions is offered at a bundled rate
+• A prepaid package of sessions offered at a "bundled" rate

 Professional associations allow clinicians autonomy to set their own fees.
-And provided that fees (e.g., for CPT 90834) are based solely on the service duration and the time slot--not on the patient, their diagnosis, their insurance status, or any other personal characteristic--differential pricing is ethically permitted.
+And provided that fees are based solely on the service duration and the time slot--not on the patient, their diagnosis, their insurance status, or any other personal characteristic--differential pricing is ethically permitted.
 Your fee for an hour of psychotherapy on Saturday morning doesn't have to be the same as your fee on Tuesday morning.
-While differential pricing is not yet routinely practiced, you can deliver that same compassionate care AND improve your profit.
+Differential pricing, while not yet routinely practiced, makes it posible to deliver that same compassionate care AND improve your profit.

 Why This Matters Now